 FOR ALL APPLICANTS:

-Students intending to pursue the Master of Music degree should hold an appropriate baccalaureate degree from an accredited institution.
+The deadline for all GSA or NRGSA award applications/materials is March 10, 2017.
+Students intending to pursue the Master of Music degree should hold an appropriate baccalaureate degree from an accredited institution, as we are accredited by NASM.
 The GRE is no longer required.
-Applicants should submit a writing sample of no less than three pages.
-Ideally, this will be an undergraduate term paper or other essay that contains references to secondary sources that are cited in an accepted scholarly style.
-If no writing sample of this type is available, another type of sample is acceptable; examples might include program notes, a statement of teaching philosophy for music education applicants, a statement of creative process for composition applicants or any other demonstration of the applicant's writing ability.With the exception of Music Education applicants, all masters candidates must audition on their instrument with a minimum of three contrasting works, either in person or upload a recording on the application website.
-For pianists and vocalists the repertoire must be memorized.
-Conductors can submit a DVD or YouTube video of their work, if available.
+Applicants are required to submit a writing sample of no less than three pages.
+This should be an undergraduate term paper or other essay that contains references to secondary sources that are cited in an accepted scholarly style.
+If no writing sample of this type is available, another type of sample is acceptable; examples might include program notes, a statement of teaching philosophy for music education applicants, a statement of creative process for composition applicants or any other demonstration of the applicant's writing ability.
+Please consult with the Graduate Program Director if you have questions about this component.
+All masters candidates, with the exception of Music Education applicants, must audition on their instrument with a minimum of three contrasting works, either in person or by uploading a recording on the Graduate Application website.
+(See specific details below for each area of concentration.)
+Conductors can submit a DVD or YouTube video of their work.
 Please contact the Graduate Program Director in music if you have any questions.

 View the desktop version of this page.